 How secure are the WCLC’s Game System and processes?

 WCLC Game System procedures are carried out in strict accordance with established security standards to ensure the integrity of our system and processes.

-- Each draw has a sales cut-off time, called "game break", after which no further tickets can be sold for inclusion in that particular draw.
-The game break is verified by WCLC Operations staff and confirmed by independent third-party Auditors before the drawing of winning numbers is allowed to proceed.
+- Each draw has a sales cut-off time, called "game break", after which no further tickets can be sold for that particular draw.
+The game break is verified by WCLC operations staff and confirmed by independent third-party auditors before the drawing of winning numbers is allowed to proceed.

 - Several layers of security are in place to monitor Game System activity at all times - including during draw procedures.

-- Strict controls and security measures are in place for every draw.
+- All draws are witnessed by external auditors.
+Strict controls and security measures are in place for every draw.

 - Draw machines are located in a secure location that is monitored by video surveillance 24 hours a day.